 To avoid ending up with soggy loaves from all the moisture in the zucchini, I've adopted a trick from Cook's Illustrated.
 You simply squeeze the shredded zucchini in a clean dish cloth before mixing it with the rest of the ingredients.
 The loaves end up light and airy instead of dense and weighed down.

-This recipe makes two "tea-sized" loaves.
-The smallish slices are perfect for an afternoon snack or late-night nosh.
-If you'd prefer larger slices, bake all of the batter in one single loaf pan and extend the baking time by about ten minutes.
+This recipe makes two smallish "tea-sized" loaves.
+The smaller slices are perfect for an afternoon snack or late-night nosh.
+If you'd prefer larger slices, bake all of the batter in one single 8x4-inch loaf pan and extend the baking time by about 10 minutes.

 1 pound zucchini (about 2 medium-sized)